Updated:

 currPtr := nextPtr

-L.head := prevPtr --> Don't forget to set the head in the end
+L.head := prevPtr --> Don't forget to set the head at the end

 Leave a comment